Uberspace/lab/source/guide_prosody.rst

  xmpp.isabell.org
  [isabell@stardust ~]$

-Uberspace creates certificates automagically when a domain is first seen by the webserver.
+Uberspace creates certificates automatically when a domain is first seen by the webserver.
 Trigger the generation for each one with the following command:

 ::